Fenex330/surv-royale/README.md

 ### Notice

 On Windows, SFML is bundled locally with the project.
-On Linux however, nothing is bundled, the dependencies are assumed to be installed globally and system-wide.
+On Linux and MacOS however, nothing is bundled, the dependencies are assumed to be installed globally and system-wide.
 On Windows, the only compiler supported is "mingw x86_64 seh 8.1.0" and is assumed that directories for compiler and 7zip executables exist inside PATH variable.
-On MacOS, only server can be built and should be linked statically with sfml-network and sfml-system, installed either globally or locally.